pcraster/pcraster/documentation/pcraster_project/install.rst

 Always use the conda-forge channel when installing further packages into your environment.
+If you installed previous versions of PCRaster you need to remove their entries from the PATH and PYTHONPATH environment variables.

 .. |miniconda| raw:: html